Mount Everest: Curiosities and Adventures of Extreme Expeditions

 Origin and Formation

-Mount Everest is the result of millions of years of tectonic activity.
-It was formed by the collision between the Indian and Eurasian plates, a process that continues today, causing the mountain to grow by a few millimeters each year.
-Its height has been the subject of various measurements over the years, sparking debates among geologists and scientists.
-In 2020, Nepal and China officially agreed that Mount Everest stands at 8,848.86 meters (29,031.7 feet).
+Mount Everest is the result of millions of years of relentless tectonic activity.
+It was created by the dramatic collision of the Indian and Eurasian plates a process that continues today, causing the mountain to rise by a few millimeters annually.
+Its towering height has been measured multiple times over the decades, sparking scientific debates and meticulous surveys.
+In 2020, Nepal and China officially confirmed Everest’s elevation at 8,848.86 meters (29,031.7 feet), solidifying its status as the highest point on Earth.

 Extreme Climate